ChristinaKs/Semester-4/Networks/NetworksCourse01.md

     * Not practical for large installations

 ## Client-Server Network Model
 Resources are managed by the Network Operating System (NOS) through a centralized database.
+A Windows domain uses the client-server model to control access to the network, where security on each computer or device is controlled by a centralized database on a domain controller

 Terminology and definitions: